Sudhagar-Lakshmanan/OmniMart_BI_Project/README.md

 - Integrate sales, customer, campaign and support data from offline and online channels into one platform.

 **Enhance Customer Engagement & Retention:**
-- Track churn, campaign responses and SLA metric, CSS to improve satisfaction and loyalty.
+- Track churn, campaign responses and SLA metric, CSAT to improve satisfaction and loyalty.

 **Foster Accountability Through Role-Based Reporting:**
 - Provide tailored dashboards with access control for executives, managers, analysts and support teams.